Ureteric Injury

 • The correct ureteric system is identified and marked while you are awake.

-• The affected ureter is exposed, The defect cut out with a re-anastomosis of a spatulated proximal ureter to a the distal ureter over a ureteric stent.
+• The affected ureter is exposed, the defect cut out with a re-anastomosis of a spatulated proximal ureter to the distal ureter over a ureteric stent.

 • An indwelling catheter is placed.